DanB91/dcpu/cpu/hw/hmd2043/README.md

 ## HMD2043 - Harold Media Drive

 This package implements a general purpose media controller/drive.
-It shuold be noted that this package does not care about transfer speeds, Spindle speed or what have you.
+It should be noted that this package does not care about transfer speeds, Spindle speed or what have you.

 The point of this implementation is to supply the actual storage behaviour